 Should work fine on standard smooth terms also, but the model must be

-estimated with method = REML
+estimated with method = REML or method = ML.
+This is the default for

 non-exponential families, but otherwise you'll have to change the value or

 will receive an error.
-Have not tested much with interactions, using by
+Have not tested much with interactions, using by,

-etc., but it has worked on some default mgcv
+etc., but it has worked on some default mgcv examples.

 library(mgcv) library(lme4) lmer_model <- lmer(Reaction ~ Days + (Days || Subject), data = sleepstudy) ga_model <- gam(Reaction ~ Days + s(Subject, bs = "re") + s(Days, Subject, bs = "re"), data = sleepstudy, method = "REML" ) VarCorr(lmer_model)#> Groups Name Std.Dev. #> Subject (Intercept) 25.0513 #> Subject.1 Days 5.9882 #> Residual 25.5653extract_vc(ga_model)#> group effect variance sd sd_2.5 sd_97.5 var_prop #> 1 Subject Intercept 627.571 25.051 16.085 39.015 0.477 #> 2 Subject Days 35.858 5.988 4.025 8.908 0.027 #> 3 Residual 653.582 25.565 22.792 28.676 0.496